BestTimesToVisit.com Logo

 Rental Car

 Cost:Approximately €30-€60 per day, depending on the car type and season.
-Factor in fuel costs, which are comparable to mainland Europe.
+Factor in insurance and fuel costs.

-Each island has a local bus service, though schedules can be infrequent and routes limited, particularly outside of the main towns.
-They are best suited for getting between major towns or to specific attractions if your timing aligns perfectly.
+Each island has a local bus service, though schedules can be infrequent and routes limited, especially outside of main towns.
+They are best suited for getting between larger population centers or reaching specific attractions if your itinerary aligns with their timetable.

 Taxis

-Taxis are available in larger towns and at airports on most islands.
-They are a convenient option for shorter trips, getting to/from accommodations, or when public transport isn't feasible.
+Taxis are available in larger towns and cities, and can be a convenient option for short trips or when public transport isn't feasible.
+They are particularly useful for airport transfers if you haven't rented a car immediately.

 Ferries (Atlanticoline)

-Atlanticoline operates ferry services connecting some of the islands, particularly the central and eastern groups.
-This is a more scenic and sometimes more affordable alternative to flying, especially for shorter inter-island hops.
+Atlanticoline operates ferry services connecting some of the islands, primarily the central group (Faial, Pico, São Jorge) and the eastern group (São Miguel, Santa Maria).
+This can be a more scenic and sometimes more affordable alternative to flying for certain routes.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.